Vietnam War How Did It End

 The Tet Offensive: A Turning Point in Public Opinion

-While the war had been raging for years, the Tet Offensive of 1968 served as a pivotal moment.
-Launched by the Viet Cong (VC) and the North Vietnamese Army (NVA), this coordinated series of attacks across South Vietnam, including the heavily fortified capital of Saigon, initially appeared to be a stunning success for the communists.
+While the war had been raging for years, the Tet Offensive of 1968 served as a key moment.
+Worth adding: launched by the Viet Cong (VC) and the North Vietnamese Army (NVA), this coordinated series of attacks across South Vietnam, including the heavily fortified capital of Saigon, initially appeared to be a stunning success for the communists.
 The sheer scale and audacity of the offensive shocked the American public and dramatically altered perceptions of the war.
-Despite the military's eventual repelling of the attacks, the intense fighting and the graphic images broadcast on television revealed the war's brutal reality and cast serious doubt on the government's optimistic pronouncements of victory.
 This shift in public opinion, coupled with growing anti-war sentiment, became a crucial factor in the eventual withdrawal of US forces.
-The Tet Offensive exposed the limitations of the American military strategy and highlighted the resilience and determination of the North Vietnamese and Viet Cong.
-It wasn't a military victory for the communists, but it was a significant psychological victory, profoundly impacting the American political landscape.
+That said, the Tet Offensive exposed the limitations of the American military strategy and highlighted the resilience and determination of the North Vietnamese and Viet Cong.
+Despite the military's eventual repelling of the attacks, the intense fighting and the graphic images broadcast on television revealed the war's brutal reality and cast serious doubt on the government's optimistic pronouncements of victory. **It wasn't a military victory for the communists, but it was a significant psychological victory, profoundly impacting the American political landscape.

 The Nixon Doctrine and Vietnamization